IamRakibAhmed/Sakila-Database-Query/README.md

 #### g.
 Print all addresses in which the second address is not empty.
 Ans:
-select address, address2, district, city_id, postal_code from address where address2 is null
+select address, address2, district, city_id, postal_code from address where address2 is not null

 #### h.
 List all film categories which have more than 50 films.
 (Display the name of each category and the number of films each contains)
 Ans: